Counseling Psychology (CNP)

 Administration, scoring and interpretation of objective and projective personality-assessment techniques, the DSM IV, diagnostic categories, report-writing skills, ethical standards for testing.
 Lab fee required.
 Prerequisite: counseling or school of psychology Ph.D. student or instructor approval.

 CNP 4705 History and Systems of Psychology (3 Credits)

 Historical and philosophical basis of modern psychological theories; basic issues as related to major school of psychology.

 This course provides students in Counseling Psychology with experience in individual intelligence, learning and memory, and neurocognitive screening test administration, scoring, interpretation, and report writing.
 Each student has an opportunity to administer various cognitive measures, with particular emphasis on the Wechsler Scales.
 Contemporary issues pertinent to the assessment of intelligence are covered.
 Emphasis is placed on synthesizing and integrating information from cognitive assessment with other sources to produce effective intervention and therapeutic recommendations.
 Issues regarding the use of such tests are discussed, as well as appropriate use in agencies and clinical practice.
 Lab fee required.

-CNP 4730 Counseling Psychology Program Development and Evaluation (3 Credits)
+CNP 4730 Research Methods and Program Evaluation (5 Credits)